danielBingham/danielbingham.github.io/source/_posts/2022-08-03-we-might-have-a-way-to-fix-scientific-publishing.md

 outlines of academic disciplines, but the intention is for the 1.0 version to include the ability for scholars to propose new fields or edits to existing fields, along with a proposed place in the hierarchy, and for their peers to confirm the proposals.

 ![A screenshot showing field tags.](/assets/images/2022-08-03/fields.png)

 When reputation is gained in a child field, it is also gained in all of that field's parents.
 So a paper tagged "astrophysics" also gives reputation in "physics" and "space-science".
-Reputation is primarily gained through publishing and recieving positive feedback from your peers during post publish-refereeing - more on that later.
+Reputation is primarily gained through publishing and receiving positive feedback from your peers during post publish-refereeing - more on that later.

 When you hit submit, the draft goes into the review queue.
 Here other scholars who